bregman-arie/gcpctl/README.md

 ## Configuration

-gcpctl can be used with or without a configuration file.
+A configuration file is optional and can enhance part of your user experience with GCP.
-A configuration file can be used to set up environments.
-You can think about them as aliases for folders:
+Right now the only thing it support is "environments" - think of those as aliases for certain folders.

 ```
 environments: